jackmerrill/maatt.fr/content/about.md

 ### Nerd facts

 This website was designed to be simple, yet nice looking.
-It’s preprocessed by Zola and hosted on Vercel.
+It’s preprocessed by Zola and hosted on AWS Amplify.
 It’s distributed globally by Cloudflare, which I may (or may not) regret.

 I designed this site with screen readers and text-based browsers in mind.
 As a user of a screen reader, I wanted to make sure that, if I wanted to use my screen without my glasses, I could.